barkerstuff/mrsocko/README.md

 ## Installation
 Installation is very simple.
 Either download the main executable and chmod u+x and run mrsocko.
-Alternatively clone this repositority and run ./mrsocko No dependencies are required outside of Python 3.
+Alternatively clone this repositority and run ./mrsocko No dependencies beyond Python version 3.6 or higher.
 See systemd.conf for examples of systemd service configurations.

 ```